Here’s why the Hilton Aspire is worth the annual fee — and $2,000+ the first year

 - $250 Hilton Resort credit

-- Up to $100 Hilton property credit
+- Up to $100 Hilton property credit (reusable)

 My estimated total value of this card:

-And subscribe to our newsletter for more credit card reviews:
+Let me know what you think of this card.
+And subscribe to our newsletter for more credit card reviews!

 For rates and fees of the Hilton Honors Aspire Card from American Express, please click here.